samiranrl/Carrom_rl/README.md

 ## To Do

-- Validation and Timing
+- Validation
-- Track Score
+- Timing
+- Decrease size of Visualization
 - Initial Formation
 - Better Wells
 - Separate 1 player and 2 player servers